How does this medication work? What will it do for me?

 Liver problems: Bendamustine can affect your liver function.
 If you have severe liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

-Secondary cancer: This medication can increase the risk of developing leukemia or lung cancer.
+Secondary cancer: This medication can increase the risk of developing leukemia, lung cancer, or certain types of skin cancer.
 If you are concerned about this, talk to your doctor about the risks and benefits of using this medication.

 Surgery: If you need surgery, tell your doctor or anesthetist that you are taking this medication.